§ 1 Name, registered office, financial year, association logo

 The board consists of five full members (ae) and one extraordinary member (f):

-the immediate past president of the board of directors.
-As an extraordinary member of the Executive Board, the previous chairperson is not entitled to vote and is not determined by election.
-The position can remain vacant.
+f) the immediate predecessor of the first chairman of the board (“Immediate Past President”).
+As an extraordinary member of the board, the previous chairperson is not entitled to vote and is not appointed by election.
+The position may remain vacant.

 The full members of the board (ae) are elected by the general assembly in a secret ballot for two years.
 The person who receives the majority of the votes of those present is elected.